udsysnthi/ishara/content/pages/tours.md

 slug: TOURS
 sections:
   - title:
-      text: A team that works closely together
+      text: Hugging Clouds Tours
-      color: text-neutral
+      color: text-light
       styles:
         self:
           textAlign: center
       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">#### **Overview of Hugging Clouds Tours:**
+      <div style="text-align: center">#### Located near the iconic **Adam's

-      Located near the iconic **Adam's Peak** in Sri Lanka’s central highlands, **Hugging Clouds** isn’t just a guesthouse; it also offers a range of curated tours to help guests explore the natural beauty, cultural heritage, and spiritual significance of the region.
+      Peak** in Sri Lanka’s central highlands, **Hugging Clouds** isn’t just a guesthouse; it also offers a range of curated tours to help guests explore the natural beauty, cultural heritage, and spiritual significance of the region.
 Whether you're here to hike Adam's Peak, discover local wildlife, or enjoy the charm of the Upcountry, Hugging Clouds tours are designed to offer memorable, enriching experiences.Here’s a look at some of the tours you can take when staying at Hugging Clouds.</div>

     actions: []
     colors: bg-dark-fg-light